Stone Age Activities & Crafts for Kids

 This pack includes information on some of the most well known Stone Circles plus details on how to design and construct your own.

-Find out all of the details on how to make your own Stone Circle here*.
+Find out all of the details on how to make your own Stone Circle with BBC History here*.

 What would Stone Age people do on long winter nights stuck in a cave?
 Sounds pretty boring.
 But the they found a way to keep themselves busy as well as having an artistic outlet: Cave Painting.